wetfloo/payday2-low-ammo-text/README.md

 ## About

-This is a mod displaying a warning when the ammo is low, like so:
+This is a mod displaying a warning when the ammo is low, (in bulletstorm, in swan song, etc.) like so:

 ![Demonstrating Low Ammo Text indicator](./.media/demo.gif)